 Field-hunting tip

-Look in oxidized zones of hydrothermal ore deposits country — that is the host setting where metaköttigite typically forms.
+Look in oxidized zones of hydrothermal ore deposits country, the host setting where metaköttigite typically forms.
 If you start seeing köttigite, arsenopyrite, limonite in float, you are in the right ground.
 Field specimens usually show a massive, powdery, or as encrustations habit, so train your eye for that shape before scanning the outcrop.